Buffo (feminine: buffa | plural: buffi | feminine plural: buffe) is a wonderfully useful adjective that means funny, amusing or odd in English.

 The funny thing is that we will never understand it.

 A word that is closely related to buffo is buffone which means a joker.
 It can be used in a pejorative way against someone who always acts silly without being funny or amusing.
-Interestingly the word baffoon in English derives the French bouffon which in turn was taken from the Italian buffone.
-It is also a synonym for giulliare di corte (court jester).
+Interestingly the word buffoon in English derives the French bouffon which in turn was taken from the Italian buffone.
+It is also a synonym for giullare di corte (court jester).

 Buffonata is the word for farce or nonsense whereas buffoneria means clowning or mockery.